-Heat Injuries, Heat Exhaustion and Heat Stroke
+Dehydration, Heat Exhaustion and Heat Stroke

 Although heat injuries are one of the most common forms of sports injuries to effect athletes, they are totally preventable.

 - Heat Exhaustion: This is the next step beyond dehydration.
 If not treated immediately, serious injury and even death can result.
+Wikipedia defines heat exhaustion as, a severe form of heat illness.
+It is a medical emergency.
+Heat exhaustion is caused by the loss of water and electrolytes through sweating.

 - Heat Stroke: This is the worst stage of a heat injury.
 Without proper medical attention a victim can die within minutes.
+Wikipedia defines heat stroke as, a type of severe heat illness that results in a body temperature greater than 40.0 °C (104.0 °F) and confusion.

-What Causes Heat Injuries?
+What Causes Heat Injuries / Illness?

 - High temperatures;